 Create a mention alert

-Configure a mention alert
+Configure mention alert settings

-In the simple search form you enter the keyword you’d like to get mentions of and hit GO.
+In the quick search form, enter the keyword(s) you’d like to monitor and hit GO.

-Now we can set additional parameters and make our search query more specific:
+Now we can set additional parameters and make our search query more specific.

 Switch to Boolean search

 Boolean search enables users to create more specific queries for on-point results and better reporting.
 Click Switch to Boolean at the very bottom of the screen to convert your query to Boolean.

 You can learn more about Boolean queries in our Boolean Search Guide.